I Love to Singa: Plot

 I Love to Singa depicts the story of an owlet (singing voice of Jackie Morrow, speaking voice of Tommy Bond) who wants to sing jazz, instead of the classical music that his German-accented parents wish him to perform.
-The plot is a tribute to Al Jolson's film The Jazz Singer.
+The plot is a tribute to Al Jolson's 1927 film The Jazz Singer.

 The owlet's disciplinarian violinist father, Professor Fritz Owl (voiced by Billy Bletcher), kicks him out of the family's home after catching him singing jazz instead of "Drink to Me Only with Thine Eyes" to the pump organ accompaniment of his mother (voiced by Martha Wentworth).
-While wandering, he encounters a radio amateur contest (clearly a takeoff of the Major Bowes Amateur Hour), hosted by "Jack Bunny" (a pun on Jack Benny and later used in Goofy Groceries, voiced by Tedd Pierce).
-Billing himself as "Owl Jolson" (a reference to Al Jolson), he performs and his parents, worried sick about him (his father now regrets throwing him out) hear him over the radio.
+While wandering, he encounters a radio amateur contest (a takeoff of the Major Bowes Amateur Hour), hosted by "Jack Bunny" (a pun on Jack Benny and later used in Goofy Groceries, voiced by Tedd Pierce).
+Billing himself as "Owl Jolson" (a reference to Al Jolson), he performs and his family, worried sick about him (including his father Fritz, who now regrets throwing his son out) hears him over the radio.
 They rush to the station.

 Jack Bunny has decided Owl Jolson wins First Prize, but when the owlet sees his family watching him from outside the studio, he reverts to singing "Drink to Me Only with Thine Eyes".
-Jack Bunny is about to revoke the prize, but the family bursts through the studio and stops Jack Bunny from kicking their owlet of the studio, and so, Owl Jolson's father, finally having realized his son's potential, allows him to freely sing jazz, and so Jack Bunny gave Owl Jolson the prize and so on the owl family lived happily ever after.
+Jack Bunny is about to revoke the prize, but the family bursts through the door and stops him.
+Professor Fritz, having finally realized both his errors and his son's true potential, allows him to freely sing jazz.
+Jack Bunny then gives Owl Jolson the prize, and the owl family lives happily ever after.